 Synthetic turf playground surfaces are one of the fastest growing surfacing options available.
 Some of this is due to a greater focus on accessibility and ADA compliance, but its growth also stems from the fact that some of the leading synthetic turf suppliers have focused on designing products and solutions specifically for the playground industry.Learn More

-Wood based materials, including mulch, are the most commonly used playground surfacing materials because they are easily accessible, easy to install and have a much lower initial cost than other playground surfacing options.
+Wood based materials, like Engineered Wood Finer (EWF) and mulch, are the most commonly used playground surfacing materials because they are easily accessible, easy to install and have a much lower initial cost than other playground surfacing options.
 They also have an attractive natural appearance that is important to many park and facility owners looking for a surface that blends well with its surrounding environment.Learn More

 Pea gravel is a loose-filled playground surface made up of small, polished pebbles that are typically round and consistent in size.
 Due to its inability to comply with ADA standards, it is no longer an option for public and commercial playgrounds, but is still used by homeowners.Learn More

 Sand is a loose-fill surfacing material that was a staple in the commercial playground industry for many years.
 Since the ADA issued their Standards for Accessible Design in 2010, however, sand is no longer allowed for use on commercial playgrounds, but is still used as an option for home playgrounds.Learn More

 As a supplier, installer and designer of playgrounds, we are happy to share our perspective on the primary playground surfacing options for your review.
 Through our family of brands, we can assist you in selecting the ideal surface for your space, budget and other needs.Learn More

 See how you can revitalize your entire playground to turn it into a showpiece for your school, daycare, park or whatever your space may be.